Updated for 2021!

 A bad experience renting a car for a weekend in university seems to back me up.
 I grabbed a car from the first agency at the airport, was promptly scared into taking extra insurance, and wasn’t well-informed about the max miles for the weekend (yep, not everyone is unlimited).

 Combined with a Sunday evening return when NO gas stations were open, my final bill for 48 hours for the car was nearly $350.
 And all this so I wouldn’t have to take a taxi for a big grocery order and so I could show a visiting friend the countryside!
 That experience burned me, and served as confirmation of my mother’s fears that car rental agencies were shady swindlers to be avoided at all costs.
-Since then, I've learned a few tricks of the trade to help me save money and make the most of my car rental experience.
+Since then, I've learned a few car rental tips and tricks to help me save money and make the most of my travel experience.